 Restaurant Professionals Weigh In on the Industry’s Labor Shortage

 The pandemic saw countless great restaurants shut their doors for good; now the ones that survived face a number of uphill battles, most importantly recruiting and retaining enough talent.
-According to recent data, the hospitality industry is still short roughly 500,000 employees from 2020 numbers—it’s clear that as other industries have recovered from the pandemic, the restaurant industry has not.
+Research has shown that the hospitality industry is still short roughly 450,000 employees from 2019 numbers.

 It’s created a perfect storm for being perpetually short-staffed—and restaurant owners and managers are feeling the frustration.
 Trying to incentivize people to stay loyal has proven harder than ever, but that doesn’t mean there aren’t strategies worth trying.
 Hear from three industry professionals on how they’re dealing with the labor shortage and how it’s affecting their daily operations.